jetbrains-academy/introduction_to_python/File input output/Read file/task.md

 `f.readline()` reads a single line from the file; a newline character (`\n`) is left at the end of the string, and is only omitted on the last line of the file if the file doesn’t end in a newline.
-This makes the return value unambiguous; if `f.readline()` returns an empty string, the end of the file has been reached, while a blank line is represented by `\n`, a string containing only a single newline.
+If `f.readline()` returns an empty string, the end of the file has been reached, while a blank line is represented by `\n`, a string containing only a single newline.

 ```python
 f.readline()